Electrostatics/electrostatics.github.io/examples/comp_tut.md

 <a id="IntroPDB"></a>
 <h6>Introduction to PDB2PQR</h6>

+Follow the instructions on our <a href="{{site.baseurl}}/docs/structures-ready/" target="BLANK">Getting Structures Ready</a> page to access the online PDB2PQR webserver.
-<a href="http://nbcr-222.ucsd.edu/pdb2pqr_1.9.0/" target="BLANK">Use the online PDB2PQR webserver to run pdb2pqr</a>  (changes file from pdb to the pqr format, this adds missing hydrogens, adds some missing heavy atoms, and optimizes the protein structure among other things)
+This program changes the pdb file to the pqr format, adding missing hydrogens, some missing heavy atoms, and optimizing the protein structure.

-First, go to the PDB2PQR website above.
+First, follow the instructions on the above link to go to the PDB2PQR website.
 You should already have a selected protein form pdb.org in mind.
 _(My example will be using the protein 2HNY)_

 Since I want my file to be compatible with VMD, for the both settings named "Pick a forcefield to use:" and "Pick an output naming scheme to use", choose the option CHARMM (PARSE works as well).